Hasvik Municipality

-Hasvik (Ákŋoluovtta gielda; Hasviikan komuuni) is a municipality in Troms og Finnmark county, Norway.
+Hasvik (Ákŋoluovtta gielda; Hasviikan komuuni) is a municipality in Finnmark county, Norway.
 The administrative centre of the municipality is the village of Breivikbotn.
 Other villages in the municipality include Breivik, Hasvik, and Sørvær.
 The population of Hasvik has generally been in steady decline due to problems within the fishing industry.
 Hasvik is an island municipality with no road connections to the rest of Norway.
 Hasvik Airport is served with regular connections to Tromsø and Hammerfest, and there is a two-hour ferry crossing to the village of Øksfjord on the mainland, providing access by car.

-The 555 km2 municipality is the 196th largest by area out of the 356 municipalities in Norway.
-Hasvik is the 335th most populous municipality in Norway with a population of 964.
-The municipality's population density is 1.8 PD/km2 and its population has decreased by 3.1% over the previous 10-year period.
+The 555 km2 municipality is the 195th largest by area out of the 357 municipalities in Norway.
+Hasvik is the 336th most populous municipality in Norway with a population of 979.
+The municipality's population density is 1.8 PD/km2 and its population has decreased by 5.6% over the previous 10-year period.

 General information

 The municipality of Hasvik was established in 1858 when the northern part of Loppa Municipality was separated to form this new municipality.
 The initial population was 506.
 The borders of the municipality have not changed since that time.

 On 1 January 2020, the municipality became part of the newly formed Troms og Finnmark county.
 Previously, it had been part of the old Finnmark county.
+On 1 January 2024, the Troms og Finnmark county was divided and the municipality once again became part of Finnmark county.

 Name

-The Old Norse form of the name was probably Hásvík.
-The first element is then the genitive case of the local mountain name Hár (now Håen) and the last element is vík which means "cove" or "wick".
-The actual name of the mountain is compared in form with an old oarlock (Old Norse: hár).
+The municipality (originally the parish) is named after the old Hasvik farm since the first Hasvik Church was built there.
+The first element is the genitive case of hár which means "high" or "tall", likely referring to the nearby mountain Håen (Hár).
+The last element is vík which means "cove" or "small bay".